Ktsun0p/yt-downloader-discord-bot/README.md

 # youtube-downloader-Discord-Bot
 ## Setting up the bot
     1. Add your bot's token to the .env file.
+    2. Run the file called setup.cmd, this will install all the dependencies.
+After this, the file should delete itself.
+If not, delete it manually
     2. Open the file called run.cmd
   After this, the bot should be running properly.
 ## Using it on Discord.